Naguir/Teaching-HEIGVD-RES-2018-Labo-SMTP/README.md

 ## Objectives and description

 The purpose of this project is to generate and send forged emails.
-Our application called "PrankEmail" is a simple TCP Java client who will randomly choose some email address, where there will be a sender (and the victims) and then will choose a forged message which will finally be sent to the victims.
+Our application called "PrankEmail" is a simple TCP Java client who will randomly choose some email address, where there will be a sender and the victims, then it will choose a forged message which will finally be sent to the victims.

-More info on project here ...
+There is a list of emails which are in the file "victims.txt", same for the messages there is a file where the application will read from.
+You can also check the "config.properties" file, where you can modify the IP address and port and the number of groups of victims.

 ## SMTP MockMock Server running on Docker